 The world of e-commerce is becoming increasingly complex as more and more people begin to buy and sell goods online.
-The more avenues there are to sell on, the harder it becomes to track all of that data.
+The more avenues there are to sell on, the harder it becomes to track all of that data to make an accurate demand forecast.
 As the channels companies can sell through continues to diversify, the ability to parse through sales data and predict trends will quickly become an invaluable resource.

 Demand forecasting is a data analytics technique that analyzes historical sales data and uses algorithms to estimate future sales.
-Forecasting helps to inform how many units need to be ordered, preventing companies from spending money on inventory that won't sell.
-It is a powerful tool for businesses that are expanding into new territories with fluctuating demand, but many companies still struggle to correctly factor demand into their replenishment process.
+Forecasting helps decision making by informing how many units need to be ordered, preventing companies from spending money on inventory that won't sell.
+It is a powerful tool for businesses that are expanding into new territories new products and demand fluctuations, but many companies still struggle to correctly factor demand into their replenishment process which could affect cashflow.

 Automating demand planning is particularly important as it is tied to the replenishment process; 61 percent of respondents in a survey say that if their revenue doubled next month, their replenishment process would be the first point of failure.